Skip to main content

 About

 My first years of teaching in public schools were exciting and character-building.
-I worked with 7th-9th grade students of all ability levels, and I loved teaching literacy through project-based methods.
+I worked with 7th-11th grade students of all ability levels, and I loved teaching literacy through project-based methods.
 But I felt a nagging concern that I needed a deeper knowledge of literacy to better support my students.
-Thus, in 2016 I began my Ph.D. in Literacy, Language, and Culture at Clemson University.
-Halfway through my program I left teaching for a time to work as the director of America Reads, where I managed a team of Clemson undergraduates who tutored students at local public elementary schools in reading and writing.
-I also spent my time presenting at literacy and English Education conferences and publishing in books and journals such as South Carolina English Teacher.
+Thus, in 2021 I completed my Ph.D. in Literacy, Language, and Culture at Clemson University.
+While at Clemson, I worked as the director of a work-study program entitled America Reads.
+I managed a team of Clemson undergraduates who tutored students at local public elementary schools in reading and writing.
+My professional experience also includes conference presentations, publishing in books and education journals, and working with in-service teachers in the fields of literacy coaching and writing pedagogy.

-Now as a professor at BJU I am grateful to work with incredible students and enjoy the support of experienced, passionate colleagues.
+As a professor at BJU I am grateful to work with incredible students and enjoy the support of experienced, passionate colleagues.
 I particularly appreciate BJU’s emphasis on practical, experiential training for education-related careers through a biblical worldview lens.
-My husband, Brendan, and our daughter Audrey Grace live in Easley and are active members of Woodruff Road Presbyterian Church.
+My husband, Brendan, and our daughters Audrey Grace and Providence are active members of Woodruff Road Presbyterian Church.
 In our free time we enjoy hiking, kayaking, and trying out the many taco restaurants in Greenville.